-Hot tubs are an impressive addition to any home, but the foundation of deciding where the hot tub is installed could make or break your experience.
-It is important to establish where the perfect installation location is for you, to receive the ultimate hot tub experience.
+Hot tubs are an impressive addition to any home, but unless you're looking for a portable inflatable hot tub, the foundation of deciding where the hot tub is installed could make or break your experience.
+It is important to establish where the perfect installation location is for you, to receive the ultimate hot tub experience in your home or garden.

 First things first, let’s answer the basics.
 Can a hot tub be installed indoors?